Moka Miyamoto: Tokyo Joshi Pro-Wrestling (2020–2025)

 At the Wrestle Princess pay-per-view, TJPW's main annual event, Miyamoto made her first appearance at Wrestle Princess I on November 7, 2020, where she teamed up with Mei Suruga in a losing effort to Suzume and Sena Shiori.
 At Wrestle Princess II on October 9, 2021, she teamed up with Aja Kong to defeat Miu Watanabe and Yuki Arai.
 At Wrestle Princess III on October 9, 2022, she teamed up with Juria Nagano to defeat Arisu Endo and Kaya Toribami.
 At Wrestle Princess IV on October 9, 2023, she defeated Nagano in singles competition.
 At Wrestle Princess V on September 22, 2024, Miyamoto unsuccessfully challenged Yuki Arai for the International Princess Championship.

 At Summer Sun Princess '25 on July 21, 2025, Miyamoto defeated Suzume to win the International Princess Championship, making it the first title in Miyamoto's career.
-On August 28, Miyamoto was forced to vacate the title due to injury, ending her reign at 38 days.
+On August 28, Miyamoto was forced to vacate the title due to illness, ending her reign at 38 days.
+She announced her retirement from professional wrestling on December 10, 2025.

-Japanese independent scene (2021–present)
+Japanese independent scene (2021–2025)

 Due to TJPW being a CyberFight underbrand, Miyamoto often competed in cross-over events held by its satellite promotions as a joshi talent.
 At CyberFight Festival 2021, an event promoted by TJPW, DDT and Noah on June 6, 2021, Miyamoto teamed up with Arisu Endo, Haruna Neko and BeeStar (Mirai Maiumi and Suzume) to defeat Kaya Toribami, Mahiro Kiryu, Nao Kakuta, Pom Harajuku and Raku.
 One year later at CyberFight Festival 2022, she teamed up with Arisu Endo, Kaya Toribami, Mahiro Kiryu and Nao Kakuta to defeat Haruna Neko, Hyper Misao, Pom Harajuku, Yuki Aino and Yuuri.

 At Ultimate Party 2023, an event promoted by DDT Pro-Wrestling, Miyamoto teamed up with Yuki Arai and Shino Suzuki to defeat Daisy Monkey (Suzume and Arisu Endo) and Wakana Uehara.